 One down, one to go (2:15 PM)

 Black Hawk’s release was finished and off to the City for final approval.
 Sarah and Diane finalized Monarch’s statement while I began uploading Black Hawk’s release to Prezly, the software we use to issue and distribute digital press releases with integrated photos and video to local media outlets.
 I can save releases and email campaigns as a draft so it’s just one click to publish and send to media partners.
 Once we had final approval from the City, the release was published and distributed in under a minute.

 Rinse and repeat (2:15-5:00 PM)

 The Monarch statement came together in much the same way, including individual emails to our curated list of contacts.
 Like with Black Hawk, the release was issued within 5 minutes after we got the green light.

 Moving fast and pushing information out quickly is great, but clients rightfully want to know what impact their announcements (and our work) have in the crowded public debate.
 That’s where our digital listening software, Meltwater, comes in.

-Our pre-built dashboards showed us quickly that our work on Sunday earned:
+Our pre-built digital analytics dashboards showed us quickly that our work on Sunday earned:

 11 broadcast stories and 12 digital news articles for the City of Black Hawk